MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 The pool starts in initial size and grows until max size if there are more requests.

 In addition to the one-box configuration, you can also install multiple components on multiple machines, which is referred to as an  **enterprise** configuration.

+>![Important!]
+>The operationalization feature for Microsoft R Server is supported on:
+>- Windows Server 2012, Windows Werver 2016
+>- Ubuntu 14.04, Ubuntu 16.04,
+>- CentOS/RHEL 7.x

 <a name="onebox"></a>
 ## The Basic One-Box Configuration